-Proposal Votes required Non-Votes Proposal 1 : Election of Directors The plurality of the votes cast.
-This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
+Proposal Votes required Effect of Votes Withheld / Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
 Votes withheld and broker non-votes will have no effect.
 Proposal 2 : Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast.
 Abstentions will have no effect.
 We do not expect any broker non-votes on this proposal.